Study Abroad Funding Opportunities

 - Freeman-ASIA (Freeman Awards for Study in Asia) is designed to support American undergraduates with demonstrated financial need who are planning on studying overseas in East or Southeast Asia.

 - Fulbright Scholarships - For both Americans going abroad and incoming foreign students.
-Grants are made to citizens of participating countries, primarily for: university teachin, advanced research, graduate study and teaching in elementary and secondary schools.
+Grants are made to citizens of participating countries, primarily for: university teaching, advanced research, graduate study and teaching in elementary and secondary schools.

 - Global Learning Semesters - There are many financing options available for semester and summer abroad programs at Global Learning Semesters students.
 Learn more about how you can use our scholarship and loan programs to finance an extraordinary study abroad experience.